Biggest Body Fat Myths

 The world of fitness is rife with myths, old wives tales, falsehoods and misguided information.
 No topic is more misunderstood than the subject of body fat.
+Over the years many body fat myths have arisen that continue to plague the industry today.

 Much has been written about the best ways to burn it, shred it, lose it, trim it and tone it.
 Most of which are completely untrue and distorted.